 Motherboard

-Most motherboard related failures are due to the "On-board" regulated supplies and component failure within those circuits.
+motherboard related failures are due to the "On-board" regulated supplies and component failure within those circuits.
 The on-board power supply circuit had partially failed and was overloading subsequent components else the problem would be with the capacitors which are defective in the first place.

 A motherboard failure on a laptop that is out of warranty would usually mean that it's time for a new laptop.
 The price of a new motherboard is usually higher than the current value of the laptop.